Skip to Content

 Does the basement floor paint smell bad or have fumes?

 In my opinion, the fumes from the concrete paint were not bad at all.
-I had fans going and the two basement windows cracked so it was not a super strong smell.
+I had fans going and two open windows so it was not a super strong smell.

 There is definitely an odor but it is not as strong as an oil-based primer, for example.